Historical Public Records Program

 Record Books

-The original and full artifacts of registration and recordation are stored in the copyright record books, except for the time period of 1898 through 1945, when copyright applications were created on card stock.
-After 1945, paper applications were bound into record books.
-There are an estimated 19 million registrations housed in approximately 26,000 Copyright Office record books.
-An additional set of record books contains recordation information showing legal documents recorded by the Copyright Office between 1870 and 1977 transferring and assigning copyright ownership.
-There are an estimated 500,000 paper assignment documents in 897 bound volumes.
-An index of those assignments is also included in the Copyright Card Catalog.
+The original and full artifacts of registration and recordation are stored in over 26,000 copyright record books, except for the time period of 1898 through 1945, when copyright applications were created on card stock and filed in the Copyright Card Catalog.
+After 1945, the paper applications were included in record books.
+In total, an estimated 19 million registrations are bound in record books.
+Another set of record books contains recordation information showing legal documents transferring and assigning copyright ownership that the Copyright Office recorded from 1870 through 1977.

 Stacked microfilm and case